bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 ### Fitting a Prophet Model on Bacalhau

-[Bacalhau](https://www.bacalhau.org/) is a distributed computing platform that allows you to run jobs on a network of computers.
-It is designed to be easy to use and to run on a variety of hardware.
-In this example, we will use it to run the Prophet library to generate a model on a CPU.

-To submit a job, you can use the Bacalhau CLI.
 The following command passes a prompt to the model and generates the results in the outputs directory.
 It takes approximately 2 minutes to run.

 ```bash